jidongxiao/CSCI1200-DataStructures/labs/04_memory_debugging/README.md

 ## Checkpoint 2 & 3:

 Checkpoints 2 and 3 focus on using a memory debugger.
 It is highly recommended that you thoroughly read the instructions for Checkpoint 2 and Checkpoint 3 before starting.

 Memory debuggers will be a useful tool in many of the assignments this semester, and in C++ development if you work with the language outside of this course.
 While a traditional debugger lets you step through your code and examine variables, a memory debugger instead reports memory-related errors during execution and can help find memory leaks after your program has terminated.
 The next time you see a “segmentation fault”, or it works on your machine but not on Submitty, try running a memory debugger!

+Read lecture notes [6.7](../../lectures/06_memory#67-memory-debugging), [6.8](../../lectures/06_memory#68-sample-buggy-program), [6.9](../../lectures/06_memory#69-using-dr-memory-httpwwwdrmemoryorg), [6.10](../../lectures/06_memory#610-using-valgrind-httpvalgrindorg), and [6.11](../../lectures/06_memory#610-using-valgrind-httpvalgrindorg), and try to understand the example buggy program code and what DrMemory or Valgrind say about this buggy program.
+Ask questions if you don't understand the code or if you don't understand the output of DrMemory or the output of Valgrind.

 Please download the following 4 files needed for this lab: